rackerlabs/rackspace-how-to/content/cloud-servers/myrackspace-multi-factor-authentication.md

 ### Manage your multi-factor devices

-You can manage the devices that you use for multi-factor authentication.
 Users are allowed multiple mobile passcode devices and one SMS device for multi-factor authentication.
+To manage the devices that you use with multi-factor authentication, use the following steps:

 1. Log in to the [MyRackspace portal](https://myrackspace.com).